djpardis/djpardis.github.io/_posts/2025-07-02-introducing-the-data-room-app.md

 **Architecture decisions**

-Markdown-driven content management through a `sections.md` file allows founders to edit data room structure like documentation without complex admin interfaces.

-Dual document strategy supports both uploaded files requiring authentication and external links to Google Drive/Dropbox using native permissions.

-Magic link authentication eliminates password friction while maintaining security through time-limited JWT tokens sent via email.

-Role-based access control supports founder accounts (paid) and investor access (free) without account creation barriers.

-Document access logging provides audit trails for tracking investor engagement with materials.

-Email invitation system enables secure token-based access for investors without signup friction.
+- **Simple Content Management**: Founders can organize their data room using a simple Markdown file, just like writing documentation.
+No complicated admin panels to learn.

+- **Flexible Document Handling**: The app supports both direct file uploads (protected by authentication) and links to existing documents in Google Drive or Dropbox.

+- **Passwordless Authentication**: Investors access the data room through magic links sent to their email - no passwords to forget or manage.

+- **Role-Based Access**: Different permissions for founders (who pay for the service) and investors (who get free access), with no account creation required for investors.

+- **Engagement Analytics**: Founders can see which documents investors have viewed and when, providing valuable feedback on investor interest.

+- **Frictionless Invitations**: Founders can invite investors with a simple email, generating secure access tokens automatically.

 ## Implementation results

 The platform is deployed at [thedataroom.app](https://thedataroom.app) and operates in waitlist mode for market validation.

-**Session management**
+## Technical Implementation Details

+Beyond the core features, I implemented several technical components that were critical to the app's success:

+**Secure Session Management**
-PostgreSQL-backed sessions with automatic cleanup and secure cookie handling.
-Replit's integrated setup reduced this to a 5-minute configuration versus traditional day-long setup processes.
+I implemented PostgreSQL-backed sessions with automatic cleanup and secure cookie handling.
+Thanks to Replit's integrated setup, this took only 5 minutes instead of the day-long process it would typically require.

-**Email integration**
+**Reliable Email Delivery**
-Production SMTP integration handles magic link and invitation delivery.
-Development mode logs emails to console for testing without deliverability concerns.
+The app uses production SMTP integration for reliable delivery of magic links and invitations.
+During development, I configured the system to log emails to the console for easy testing without worrying about deliverability issues.

-**File security**
+**Robust File Security**
-50MB upload limit with type validation and secure storage.
-Authentication required for uploaded documents; external links use existing cloud service permissions.
+The system enforces a 50MB upload limit with strict type validation and secure storage.
+All uploaded documents require authentication to access, while external links leverage the existing permission systems of services like Google Drive and Dropbox.

 ## Development timeline